From ‘Only Murders in the Building’ to ‘Tell Me Lies,’ These Are the Best Hulu Originals Streaming Now

-While we may have gotten our start as the go-to destination for next-day, TV catch-up sessions, Hulu has grown into a platform chock full of binge-worthy and award-winning original content.
+While we may have gotten our start as the go-to destination for TV catch-up sessions and next-day streaming, Hulu has grown into a platform chock full of binge-worthy and award-winning original content, including hits like Only Murders in the Building, The Handmaid’s Tale, Tell Me Lies, and The Bear — just to name a few.

-Our already-extensive library of Hulu Originals grows every month, which makes committing to a movie or new show a big deal.
-That’s why we’re breaking down the best Hulu Originals to help you decide on your next binge with no regrets.
+Our extensive library of Hulu Originals grows every month, which makes committing to a movie or new show a big deal.
+That’s why we’re breaking down the best Hulu Originals — including series, movies, and documentaries — to help you pick your next binge.

 Best Hulu Original Series